-Student profile You are someone with not only a theoretical foundation in materials engineering, materials chemistry and/or mechanical engineering, but also curiosity about how additive manufacturing methods can be utilised to solve a variety of real-life problems.
+Student profile You have a theoretical foundation in materials engineering, materials chemistry and/or mechanical engineering.
+You are also curious about how additive manufacturing methods can be utilised to solve a variety of real-life problems.

-The programme leads to a Master of Science (120 credits) with Additive Manufacturing as the main field of study.
+The programme leads to a Master of Science (120 credits) with Materials Engineering as the main field of study.

 The programme is intended for several different student groups, and as such, you will initially be given opportunities to reinforce your basic knowledge.
 Metallurgy, polymer engineering and solid mechanics are such subjects where basic courses are offered in the early parts of the programme.

-The subject material progresses from metallurgy to powder manufacture to printing metal to alloy design.
-Similarly, the coursework will see you delve into subjects spanning polymer chemistry to printing polymeric materials and more in the concluding elective special courses.
+The programme includes everything from metallurgy and powder manufacture, to printing metal and alloy design.
+Similarly, you will also delve in polymer chemistry and printing polymeric materials and more, in the concluding elective special courses.
 In regards to structural design, the programme includes courses on solid mechanics and generative design.

 Your practical skill in printing various materials and your ability to work as part of a group will be gradually improved over the course of the programme.
-The first part of the second year will include a project course with special focus on working as a group and interacting and reporting in an industrial environment, which will prepare you not only for the concluding degree project but also for your future career.
+The first part of the second year will include a project course with special focus on working as a group and interacting and reporting in an industrial environment, which will prepare you not only for the concluding degree project that is to be conducted in the final semester, but also for your future career.

-You also have the option of staying in academia and pursuing a PhD, either at Uppsala University, where research on and involving AM can be found in the engineering sciences, chemistry, physics and medicine, or at other Swedish and foreign universities
+You also have the option of staying in academia and pursuing a PhD degree, either at Uppsala University, where research on and involving AM can be found in the engineering sciences, chemistry, physics and medicine, or at other Swedish and foreign universities.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is: